-Fresno is good when it comes to public transportation.
+Fresno has good public transportation, but it’s still fairly car-dependent.
 Fresno is served by the Fresno Department of Transportation and the Fresno Area Express with 16 express routes and over 1,606 bus stops.
 Looking for a bus in Fresno?
 Here’s the Fresno bus map!
 The Amtrak Train Station Fresno and the upcoming California High-Speed Rail station are present in Fresno.
 If you’re not commuting by passenger rail, subway, or bus, you can also easily get around by taxi and Uber if need be.

 Cost of Living in Fresno

-According to the Economic Policy Institute, a family of four living in Fresno County should be making $76,842 to live the most comfortably.
-To have a better understanding of the living wages in Fresno, use the Fresno MIT living wage calculator here.
+According to the Economic Policy Institute, a family of four living in Fresno County should make $76,842 to afford a modest, comfortable lifestyle.
+To have a better understanding of the living wage in Fresno, use the Fresno MIT Living Wage Calculator here.
 The cost of living in Fresno is just around 6% higher than the national average.
 When compared to other big cities in California like San Francisco and LA, Fresno is a very affordable place to live in.
-In fact, Fresne is one of the cheapest cities in the entire state!
+In fact, Fresno is one of the cheapest cities in California!